Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 Once you are confident with getting back to your normal diet, you should be careful not to consume too much food in one sitting.
 It can cause pain and discomfort due to indigestion.

 Since bile is now less concentrated, it mixes better with smaller portions of food.
-So if you are having troubles with three huge meals everyday, you should try breaking them up into five small meals.
+So if you are having trouble with three huge meals every day, you should try breaking them up into five small meals.

 Eat Enough Fiber

 Slowly add fruits and veggies to your diet.
 Fruits and veggies are rich in fiber.
 Fiber helps the contents of your bowel to move smoothly.
 This reduces the chance of diarrhea and constipation.
 However, some people have had to go for a low-fiber diet due to pain and cramping.
 It is important to start gradually—don’t go crazy on the fiber.

 Most people love apricot, strawberries, cherries, mango, melons, papaya, peaches, and raisins.
 They are high in fiber and packed with antioxidants.
 Some of my favorite veggies are asparagus, beets, broccoli, carrots, cauliflower, lettuce, and squash.

 Supplemental Bile Salts should be taken only as a last resort.
 The goal here is to do everything you can to encourage your body to carry on without mimicking the presence of a gallbladder.
 Supplemental bile salt is an option to consider when everything else has failed.

 Definitely contact your doctor if your symptoms don’t diminish or if you have any concerns about your diet after gallbladder removal surgery.
 What challenges did you face after surgery?
 Have they been completely resolved?